Divorce Procedure – Ta’laq & Khula

 - In Fiqh (Islamic Rulings), when a man or a woman requests a divorce with reason, it is known as ‘Ta’laq; when a woman requests a divorce without due cause, it is known as ‘Khula.’

 - Individuals cannot request or proceed with a divorce on behalf of other parties.
-All clients must represent themselves throughout the divorce procedure, although they may be accompanied if they wish.
+All clients must represent themselves throughout the divorce procedure, although they may be accompanied.

 - Divorces for couples who have married abroad still require a divorce from the court before proceeding with the Islamic Divorce Decree with MCC.